 The M4 is the scattergun of choice for John Wick, the United States Marine Corps, and many other noteworthy combat operators.

 The M4 uses a dual-piston gas-operated system rather than the SBE’s inertia system, which makes it a little softer shooting when you up the load to buckshot or slug.
 Available in 12-gauge, with a 3-inch chamber, the standard barrel length is 18 inches, with a 5+1 capacity.

 Like the Benelli M2 and M3 before it, the receiver’s top offers up a Picatinny rail if you want to attach an optic or red dot.
-Iron sights are a ghost ring rear and black front blade.
+Irons are ghost ring sights at the rear and a black front blade.
 Sling mounting rings are located on the stock and attached to the magazine tube.

-The M4 is a proven combat shotgun, and while they come dearly, “better” doesn’t exist off the shelf when it comes to the tactical shotgun segment.
+The M4 is a pistol grip shotgun that has proven its capabilities in combat time and time again, and while they come dearly, “better” doesn’t exist off the shelf when it comes to the semi-auto tactical shotguns segment.